Join Australia’s Audiology Community and be recognised

 The first stage of your application is submission of a range of documents.

 As an applicant, you must provide the following:

-•Completed ‘OS-qualified Membership and CCP application form’ including all mandatory declarations and:
+•Completed online application form including all mandatory declarations and:

 •A detailed course curriculum comprising an outline of the content of all subjects studied.

 •A certified copy of your Academic Transcript of Results.